John B. Williams III

 - f.
 202.349.8080

 John B. Williams, III is counsel in the Washington, DC, office of BuckleySandler LLP.
 He represents financial industry clients in a wide range of enforcement and litigation matters, including government investigations, complex civil litigation, and internal investigations.
-His experience includes representing clients before the United States Department of Justice (DOJ), the Consumer Financial Protection Bureau (CFPB), the Federal Housing Finance Agency (FHFA), the Department of Housing and Urban Development (HUD), and multiple United States Attorneys’ Offices.
+His experience includes representing clients before the United States Department of Justice (DOJ), the Consumer Financial Protection Bureau (CFPB), the Federal Housing Finance Agency (FHFA), the Department of Housing and Urban Development (HUD), the New York Department of Financial Services (NYDFS), and multiple United States Attorneys’ Offices.

 Mr. Williams’ enforcement practice is focused on a variety of consumer finance issues, including compliance with the Real Estate Settlement Procedures Act (RESPA) and the Truth-in-Lending Act (TILA).